 My First Real Estate Investment – A Personal Real Estate Journey

-Some 20 years before I had taken a few real estate investing classes in college.
-After those classes there was a falling out in the real estate market so I never did anything in real estate except buy my house (a VA “no money down” deal) where I was living.
-I didn’t consider it an investment. although in later years it did turn out that way.
+Some 10-15 years before I had taken a few real estate investing classes at Pasadena City College.
+After those classes there was a falling out in the real estate market.
+So I never did anything in real estate except buy my house (a VA “no money down” deal) where I was living.
+I didn’t consider it an investment.
+Although in later years it did turn out that way.

 Another Real Estate Seminar